enbifa/jquery.skeleton.loader/README.md

   - Acceptable-Values: Boolean
   - Function: If you need to mask an element's text, especially when incache is true

+  #### skelParentText

+  - Default: true
+  - Acceptable-Values: Boolean
+  - Function: By default the main element of all text type nodes (nodetype = 3) is sketched (with background = #ccc).
+If you want to avoid it, and in some cases it is necessary, just make the valure to false.

 Example with options: